Washington Court Records

 The Department of Corrections typically responds within five business days of receiving a request.
 Note that printed copies of inmate records cost 15 cents per page, while electronic copies cost 10 cents per page.
 Persons requesting copies in an external storage device would pay the cost of the device.

-Persons interested in physical copies of federal inmates may use the Freedom of Information Request Form available on the Bureau of Prisons website.
-Completing the form requires the requestor’s full name, email address, phone number, and other contact information.
-The requestor should also describe the records sought with as much information as possible.
+Persons interested in physical copies of federal inmates may use the Freedom of Information Request Form on the Bureau of Prisons website.
+Completing the form requires the requester’s full name, email address, phone number, and other contact information.
+The requester should also describe the records sought with as much information as possible.
 Note that a request fee may apply, and an additional cost may be incurred for an expedited request.

 FOIA/PA Section